-Options granted during the year ended August 31, 2021
+Options granted in fiscal year 2021

-On November 30, 2020, the Company appointed a new director and granted8,000 options of the Company's common stock vesting monthly over a four-year period for his service on the Board at exercise price of \$9.05, expiring ten years after the grant date.
+On November 30, 2020, the Company appointed a new director and granted 120,000 options of the Company's common stock vesting monthly over a four-year period for his service on the Board at exercise price of \$0.6035, expiring ten years after grant date.
 The director will be eligible for equity award grants on the same terms as other non-employee members of the Board.

-On February 12, 2021, the Company granted an option to the Company's president to purchase55,634 shares of the Company's common stock with an exercise price of \$39.90 and vesting as follows: 50% shall vest on the one-year anniversary of the grant date and 50% shall vest on the two-year anniversary of the grant date, subject to our president's continued service to the Company.
+On February 12, 2021, the Company granted an option to the Company's president to purchase 834,500 shares of the Company's common stock with an exercise price of \$2.66 and vesting as follows: 50% shall vest on the one-year anniversary of the grant date and 50% shall vest on the two-year anniversary of the grant date, subject to our president's continued service to the Company.

-On February 12, 2021, the Company granted an option to the Company's directors to purchase a total of47,036 shares of the Company's common stock with an exercise price of \$39.90 and vesting as follows: 50% shall vest on the one-year anniversary of the grant date and 50% shall vest on the two-year anniversary of the grant date, subject to our directors' continued service to the Company.
+On February 12, 2021, the Company granted an option to the Company's directors to purchase a total of705,500 shares of the Company's common stock with an exercise price of \$2.66 and vesting as follows: 50% shall vest on the one-year anniversary of the grant date and 50% shall vest on the two-year anniversary of the grant date, subject to our directors' continued service to the Company.

-On February 12, 2021, the Company granted an option to the Company's employees to purchase a total of 28,001 shares of the Company's common stock with an exercise price of \$39.90 and vesting as follows: 25% shall vest on the one-year anniversary of the vesting commencement date, and 1/48th of the shares subject to the option shall vest each month thereafter on the same day of the month as the vesting commencement date.
+On February 12, 2021, the Company granted an option to the Company's employees to purchase a total of 420,000 shares of the Company's common stock with an exercise price of \$2.66 and vesting as follows: 25% shall vest on the one-year anniversary of the vesting commencement date, and 1/48th of the shares subject to the option shall vest each month thereafter on the same day of the month as the vesting commencement date.

-On March 5, 2021, the Company granted an option to the Company's president to purchase a total of 38,340 shares of the Company's common stock with an exercise price of \$22.80 and vesting as follows: 25% shall vest on the one-year anniversary of the vesting commencement date, and 1/48th of the shares subject to the option shall vest each month thereafter on the same day of the month as the vesting commencement date.
+On March 5, 2021, the Company granted an option to the Company's president to purchase a total of \$75,100 shares of the Company's common stock with an exercise price of \$1.52 and vesting as follows: 25% shall vest on the one-year anniversary of the vesting commencement date, and 1/48th of the shares subject to the option shall vest each month thereafter on the same day of the month as the vesting commencement date.

-On March 5, 2021, the Company granted an option to a director of the Company to purchase2,000 shares of the Company's common stock with an exercise price of \$22.80 and vesting as follows: one third shall vest on the one-year anniversary of the vesting commencement date, one third shall vest on the two-year anniversary of the vesting commencement date, subject to this director's continued service to the Company.
+On March 5, 2021, the Company granted an option to a director of the Company to purchase 30,000 shares of the Company's common stock with an exercise price of \$1.52 and vesting as follows: one third shall vest on the one-year anniversary of the vesting commencement date, one third shall vest on the two-year anniversary of the vesting commencement date, subject to this director's continued service to the Company.

-On July 16, 2021, the Company granted options to certain directors of the Company to purchase a total of4,669 shares of the Company's common stock with an exercise price of \$15.00 and vesting on the earlier of the one-year anniversary of the vesting commencement date or the date prior to the date of the Company's annual meeting following the vesting commencement date.
+On July 16, 2021, the Company granted options to certain directors of the Company to purchase a total of70,000 shares of the Company's common stock with an exercise price of \$1.00 and vesting on the earlier of the one year anniversary of the vesting commencement date or the date prior to the date of the Company's annual meeting following the vesting commencement date.
 The vesting commencement date is July 16, 2021.